googlecodelabs/tools/site/README.md

     $ gulp publish:staging:codelabs
     ```

-1. Visit the staging site at https://storage.googleapis.com/$STAGING_BUCKET.
+1. Visit the [staging site](https://storage.googleapis.com/mco-codelabs-staging) (modify link to match your staging bucket name).

 See [#options](#options) for information on how to customize the staging bucket.